chrisfls/expanded-elm/README.md

 - `--project`: Path to the root directory of the project.
 Defaults to the current working directory.
-- `--compiler`: The path to your Elm binary, which is `elm` by default.
+- `--compiler`: The path to the Elm binary, which is `elm` by default.
 - `--elm-home`: Use a custom directory for `ELM_HOME`, which is `~/.elm` by default.
 - `--deno`: Enable a patch for running Elm in Deno.
 - `--debug`: Turn on the time-travelling debugger.
-- `--transform`: Enable loading source-to-source transformations from `README.md` files.
+- `--transform`: Enable loading find-and-replace transformations from `README.md` files.
 - `--optimize=`: Tune the optimization level.
   - `0` Disable all optimizations, same as omitting the flag.